 Once you have the disease on your plants, there are several chemical treatments that can combat the fungus.
 Fungicides must be labeled for use on edible plants and specify usefulness against puccinia allii rust.
 Always follow the directions and use with proper safety precautions.

 Fungicides should not be used within seven days of harvest.
 The best time to treat is before you see the spores.
 This may seem silly but effectiveness of fungicides is reduced when the plant is obviously infected and spores are in full bloom.
-If you have had problems with orange onion leaves or spotted leak foliage, then you can be sure you have the disease in your garden.
-Every season, apply a preventative fungicide to the crop leaves.
+If you’ve had problems with orange onion leaves or spotted foliage, then you can be sure you have the disease in your garden.
+Every season apply a preventative fungicide to the crop leaves.

 Cultural Control of Garlic Rust Disease

 Plants that are not stressed seem to tolerate small infestations of the fungus.
 Apply bulb fertilizer in early spring and keep the plants moderately moist.
 Plants with heavy layers of mulch may contract the disease from the soggy organic material.
 Pull away the mulch from just around the forming bulbs as the season progresses.